image post

 Back to Basics

-With a firm commitment to data transparency in an industry awash in marketing claims, we applied the most robust statistical methodologies and engaged a third-party consulting firm, including members of the Society of Actuaries, to do an independent review of our methodology and findings prior to publishing.
+With a firm commitment to data transparency in an industry awash with marketing claims, we applied the most robust statistical methodologies and engaged a third-party consulting firm, including members of the Society of Actuaries, to do an independent review of our methodology and findings prior to publishing.
 For the primary study methodology, we used a difference-in-difference (DID) regression with clients who provided claims data before and after the implementation of Crossover’s services.
-This allowed us to compare the cost of care, per member per month (PMPM), before and after engagement with our advanced primary care model between 2017-2021.
-The results were striking.
-We found that Crossover’s services managed to lower total cost of care by a significant 9% across a range of clients, geographies and time periods.
-In particular, we saw savings from reduced emergency care and lower specialist encounter costs.
-For clients where we were limited to post-implementation claims data, we leveraged a propensity score matched cohort study design.
-That analysis showed that total cost of care per user per month (PUPM) was 24% – 38% lower among employees attributed to Crossover Health for primary care than for employees in the community cohort.
+This allowed us to compare the cost of care per member per month (PMPM) before and after engagement with our Advanced Primary Care model between 2017-2021.

 How We Reduce the Cost of Care

 A signature feature of Crossover that’s pivotal to managing costs and outcomes is our model of integrated, team-based care.
-By design, our teams bring together a mix of clinical disciplines (primary care, mental health, physical medicine, and health coaching) and within disciplines a range of provider types.
-With the goal of achieving optimal health outcomes, clinicians regularly refer our members within disciplines (e.g., physical therapist to chiropractor) and between disciplines (e.g., primary care provider to psychologist), with 20% of our members seen by two or more disciplines.
-This approach saves cost by keeping more care within the team and reducing the number of outside specialist referrals.
-When a specialist referral is required, expert embedded care navigation (the 5th member of our integrated care team) is another key factor in lowering costs and boosting patient satisfaction.
-With this model, we have reported lower specialist visit costs across the board, with some of the greatest savings coming from imaging (-8%), gastroenterology (-14%), and sleep medicine (-22%), and happier members who are skillfully guided through the system.
+By design, our teams bring together a mix of clinical disciplines (Primary Care, Mental Health, Physical Medicine, and Health Coaching), and within disciplines a range of provider types.
+With the goal of achieving optimal health outcomes, clinicians regularly refer our members within disciplines (e.g., Physical Therapist to Chiropractor) and between disciplines (e.g., Primary Care provider to Mental Health provider), with 20% of our members seen by two or more disciplines.
+This approach reduces costs by keeping more care within the team and reducing the number of outside specialist referrals.

-Ubiquitous access to care
+Ubiquitous Access to Care

-We surround our members with care and give them choice.
-Sometimes our health centers are onsite at member workplaces, and other times they are methodically located at an ideal setting within their communities.
-We also have care available virtually and asynchronously, which uniquely positions us to deliver comprehensive preventive care – where, when and how our members need it.
-Studies have shown that locating employer-based clinics onsite lowers healthcare costs by easing access to preventive care, increasing screening and early detection, and forging trusting relationships between members and care teams.
-With the pandemic as catalyst, we evolved a hybrid model combining on-site with virtual and asynchronous care to even greater success.
-A peer-reviewed study we conducted over an 18-month period in 2020-2021 showed our members moving fluidly between in-person and virtual care, defining their own pathways to health based on clinical discipline and preference.
-By meeting our members where they are, with the care they need when and how they need it, we are able to deliver consistently better health outcomes at lower cost.
+Studies have shown that locating employer-based clinics onsite lowers healthcare costs by making access to Preventive Care easier, increasing screening and early detection, and forging trusting relationships between members and Care Teams.
+With the pandemic as a catalyst, we evolved our flexible model combining on-site with virtual and asynchronous care to even greater success.
+A peer-reviewed study we conducted over 18 months in 2020-2021 showed our members moving fluidly between in-person and virtual care, defining their own pathways to health based on clinical discipline and preference.

 Setting a New Baseline